Raiz Invest Super

 Other consultants; and

-Government authorities as required or desirable in administering and conducting the business of Raiz Invest Super, including in complying with relevant regulatory or legal requirements.
+Government authorities as required or desirable in administering and conducting the business of the Raiz Invest Superannuation, including in complying with relevant regulatory or legal requirements.
 It is possible that this may also include a Government authority that is overseas.

 If you have any queries or complaints about your privacy, please contact: